weakish/r3c/README.md

 - With `-simple`, same as above, but using `-r` instead of `-a`.
 - With `-compress`, passing the `-z` option.
 - With `-progress`, passing the `--progress` option.
+- With `-dry`, just print out the generated rsync command line and exit.

 ## Install